timescale/pgai/docs/vectorizer-api-reference.md

 ## Embedding configuration

-You use the `ai.embedding_openai` configuration function in pgai to create a standardized configuration object that can be used by [ai.create_vectorizer](#create-vectorizers) to set up embedding generation using OpenAI's API.
+You use the `ai.embedding_openai` function to specify the OpenAI model and embedding options used when generating embeddings.

-`ai.embedding_openai` also provides a layer of abstraction, allowing pgai to handle the details of interacting with the OpenAI API based on this configuration, simplifying the process for users who may not be familiar with the specifics of the OpenAI API.

 The purpose of `ai.embedding_openai` is to:
 - Define which OpenAI embedding model to use.
 - Specify the dimensionality of the embeddings.
 - Configure optional parameters like the user identifier for API calls.
 - Set the name of the environment variable that contains the OpenAI API key.

-This makes it easier to switch between different embedding providers or models in the future by using a different, configuration function.

 ### Example usage